Webull vs Acorns in 2026

 Cash

-Besides investing, Acorns offers checking accounts with several perks.
-For instance, Acorns has a tungsten debit card that can earn fractions of stocks, plus FDIC insurance, direct deposit, and a 2.47% APY on balances.
-An emergency fund linked to it pays 4.04% APY.
-All these benefits are included in Acorns’ monthly fee.
+Besides investing accounts, Acorns offers checking accounts.
+And these checking accounts really deliver.
+For example, Acorns offers a tungsten debit card that earns fractional shares of equities.
+The checking account also comes with FDIC insurance, direct deposit, and a 2.08% APY on balances.
+A linked emergency fund pays 3.34% APY right now.
+All of these great products are covered by Acorns’ monthly fee.

 Winner: Acorns